Gorleston-on-Sea: Administrative history

 Gorleston was an ancient parish in Suffolk.
 Southtown was brought within Great Yarmouth's borough boundaries in 1668, whilst remaining part of the parish of Gorleston.
 The rest of the parish was added to the constituency of Great Yarmouth in 1832 under the Parliamentary Boundaries Act 1832.
 Great Yarmouth's municipal borough boundaries were adjusted to match the constituency from 1 January 1836 under the Municipal Corporations Act 1835, since when Gorleston has been administered as part of Great Yarmouth.
 The borough of Great Yarmouth straddled Norfolk and Suffolk between 1668 and 1891, with the original town north of the River Yare being in Norfolk and Gorleston south of the Yare being in Suffolk.
 The borough was placed entirely in Norfolk in 1891, although as a county borough Great Yarmouth provided its own county-level services, independent from Norfolk County Council.

 Gorleston continued to form a civil parish within the borough of Great Yarmouth until 1974, although as an urban parish it had no separate parish council.
 In 1951 the parish had a population of 24,984.
 On 1 April 1974 the civil parish was abolished.

 Education

 There are a number of primary schools in the area serving Gorleston and the wider locality.
 Secondary schools include Cliff Park Ormiston Academy, Lynn Grove Academy and Ormiston Venture Academy.

-East Norfolk Sixth Form College is located in Gorleston.
-It is a major sixth form provider in Norfolk, attracting students from a wide area.
+East Norfolk Sixth Form College is in the centre of Gorleston and is one of the largest sixth forms in Norfolk, with about 1,700 students drawn from a wide area.